kenaryn/memoranda/scala_memorandum.md

 - A pure function is total, *i.e.* always return a answer for any input and never throws an exception.

 *NB*: a hidden value is a variable accessed by a back door.

-## Impure / effectul function
-- An impure function can return a different value each time it is called (*e.g.* prompt a user for his name).

 1. A series of transformer functions
 2. Data flows in only one direction
 3. Data are never modified
 4. Pure functions have one entrance and one exit (*i.e.* no hidden states nor outside-scoped values altered in the universe).

+### Pure function's universe
+- Its input received through its front door
+- Its algorithm
+- The output it produces.

+## Impure / effectul function
+- An impure function can return a different value each time it is called (*e.g.* prompt a user for his name).

+1. Read/write hidden inputs (*i.e.* variables not explicitly passed into the function's front door as input parameters)
+2. Mutate given parameters
+3. Mutate parameters outside the function local's cope
+4. Perform some sort of I/O with outside world.

+Either has no input parameters or return `Unit` type.

 ## Immutability